brispem/FREE-GENAI-BOOTCAMP-2025/README.md

 Our implementation demonstrates the effective use of various AI models and technologies to create an engaging, interactive Spanish language learning experience.
 By leveraging cutting-edge AI capabilities including natural language processing, computer vision, text-to-speech, and generative AI, we've successfully built a comprehensive solution that meets and exceeds the requirements of the bootcamp brief.

-The extensive use of Azure AI Foundry and model fine-tuning in the Azure AI Studio playground has allowed us to create highly optimized, context-aware language learning tools that provide a personalized and effective learning experience.
-Our approach to model optimization ensures consistent outputs that are perfectly tailored to language learning scenarios.
+The extensive use of Azure AI Foundry and model fine-tuning in the Azure AI Studio playground has allowed us to create highly optimised, context-aware language learning tools that provide a personalised and effective learning experience.
+Our approach to model optimisation ensures consistent outputs that are perfectly tailored to language learning scenarios.

 The modular architecture allows for easy extension to support additional languages and features in the future, making this a scalable solution for the Spanish Language Learning School's needs.